sloik/SweetBool/README.md

 # SweetPredicate

-Library for handeling predicates as types.
+Library for handling predicates as types.

 ## WiP